Hygiene

 By Patrice Jones, CPC, CWDS

-Participating in a drum corps demands not only physical prowess but also mental clarity and emotional resilience.
+Participating in the marching arts demands not only physical prowess but also mental clarity and emotional resilience.
 Personal and sleep hygiene play crucial roles in maintaining overall well-being, enhancing performance, and sustaining energy levels throughout demanding rehearsals and performances.
-This guide offers practical tips and strategies for RCR drum corps members to prioritize personal and sleep hygiene for optimal health and performance.
+This guide offers practical tips and strategies for Industry members to prioritize personal and sleep hygiene for optimal health and performance.

 • Maintain consistent daily routines for meals, rehearsals, and sleep to regulate your body's internal clock.